Joao-Ex-Machina/IST-CInte/Project_2/report/report.md

 # Data Collection

 The cities selected for our dataset are detailed in the xy.csv file.
-We gathered data for the plane datasets from Google Flights (https://www.google.com/travel/flights?gl=PT&hl=en).
-For the bus datasets, we utilized BusBud (https://www.busbud.com/pt-pt).
-Train dataset information was collected from Omio (https://www.omio.com/companies/trains/comboios-de-portugal-y3ksc).
+We gathered data for the plane datasets from [Google Flights](https://www.google.com/travel/flights?gl=PT&hl=en).
+For the bus datasets, we utilized [BusBud](https://www.busbud.com/pt-pt).
+Finally the Train dataset information was collected from [Omio](https://www.omio.com/companies/trains/comboios-de-portugal-y3ksc).

 # Single-Objective Genetic Algorithm (SOGA)